Zagreb: Performing arts

 There are about 20 permanent or seasonal theatres and stages.
 The Croatian National Theater in Zagreb was built in 1895 and opened by emperor Franz Joseph I of Austria.
 The most renowned concert hall named "Vatroslav Lisinski", after the composer of the first Croatian opera, was built in 1973.

 The World Theatre Festival and International Puppet Festival both take place in Zagreb in September and October.

 Animafest, the World Festival of Animated Films, takes place every even-numbered year, and the Music Biennale, the international festival of avant-garde music, every odd-numbered year.
 It also hosts the annual ZagrebDox documentary film festival.
 The Festival of the Zagreb Philharmonic and the flowers exhibition Floraart (end of May or beginning of June), the Old-timer Rally annual events.
 In the summer, theatre performances and concerts, mostly in the Upper Town, are organized either indoors or outdoors.
 The stage on Opatovina hosts the Zagreb Histrionic Summer theatre events.

 Zagreb is also the host of Zagrebfest, the oldest Croatian pop-music festival, as well as of several traditional international sports events and tournaments.
 The Day of the City of Zagreb on 16 November is celebrated every year with special festivities, especially on the Jarun lake in the southwestern part of the city.

 Recreation and sports

-Zagreb is home to numerous sports and recreational centers.
-Recreational Sports Center Jarun, situated on Jarun Lake in the southwest of the city, has fine shingle beaches, a world-class regatta course, a jogging lane around the lake, several restaurants, many night clubs and a discothèque.
-Its sports and recreation opportunities include swimming, sunbathing, waterskiing, angling, and other water sports, but also beach volleyball, football, basketball, handball, table tennis, and mini-golf.
+Parks

-Dom Sportova, a sport centre in northern Trešnjevka features six halls.
-The largest two have seating capacity of 5,000 and 3,100 people, respectively.
-This centre is used for basketball, handball, volleyball, hockey, gymnastics, tennis, etc. It also hosts music events.
+Zagreb is home to numerous sports and recreational parks.
+Recreational Sports Center Jarun, situated on the Jarun Lake in the southwest of the city, has shingle beaches, a regatta course used for training and sports competitions, a jogging and a bike lane around the lake, and several restaurants and night clubs.
+Its sports and recreation opportunities include swimming, sunbathing, waterskiing, angling, and other water sports, for which it is most popular, but also beach volleyball, football, basketball, handball, table tennis, and mini-golf.
+To the east in Novi Zagreb lays Bundek, a park with two small lakes near the Sava river, which were created in the 60s because of heavy excavations in the area, from which the material was used to build the Zagreb Fair and the Youth Bridge.
+The location had then been used until the 1970s, when it went into neglect until its complete renovation in 2006.
+In the north-east is Maksimir Park, an urban forest that was gifted to the city by bishop Maksimilijan Vrhovac.
+Because of its many meadows and lakes, which are well connected by a series of pathways, it is a popular place for walking, running and cycling.